Mise en Place

 Timing-sensitive techniques actually work.
 Searing meat, deglazing a pan, or blanching vegetables all depend on having everything within arm's reach when the moment comes.
 The Maillard reaction that builds deep browning happens in a narrow temperature window.
 Scrambling for an ingredient during that window means losing control of the heat.

 Total cook time drops.
 It feels slower to prep everything first, but cooking becomes pure assembly once you start.
+I used to skip the prep step for "quick" weeknight meals, and I'd end up spending more time overall because I was constantly pausing to grab things mid-cook.
 No pauses to mince garlic while onions burn, no hunting for the right measuring spoon.

 You waste less food.
 Pre-measuring means you use exactly what the recipe calls for.
 No half-chopped onion abandoned on the cutting board because time ran out.